RobertARandolph/AdmiralBumbleBee.com/_drafts/2020-01-21-best-guitar-stand.md

 * TOC
 {:toc}

+# Video

+The video this week is under 3 minutes, so I chose to not include any graphics in the text post.
+It contains basically all of the information here, but in graphical form.

 # K & M

 Let's start with some history.
 This stand is essentially a [K&M 17540](https://www.sweetwater.com/store/detail/KM17540B--k-and-m-17540-electric-guitar-stand-black).
 It is wholly made in Germany by one of the most respected manufacturers of music accessories in the world.